 - Office Settings: Office Settings is where the office can add/update their settings that are specific to the office.
 This includes the ability to customize the email images!

-- Email Widgets, Reviews, and Surveys: Email Widgets, Reviews & Surveys allow offices to add links to their email messages for social media, referral links, reputation management links and map links to find the office!
+- Email Widgets, Reviews, and Surveys: Email Widgets, Reviews & Surveys allow offices to add links to their email messages for social media, referral links, reputation management links and map links to find the office.

 - Refresh PMS Data: The "Refresh Practice Management Software Data" option allows the user to update the Engage Portal with the latest information from MacPractice This data is normally refreshed quite consistently, but if you notice something hasn't loaded, this option will refresh data manually.
+Remember that data is normally refreshed at 4 PM Central Standard Time every day.

 - Change Password: The Change Password option will allow you to change their Engage Portal password.
 The old password is required to change passwords to a new one.